Namespaces

 Consteval if

-If statement is not a compound statement, it will still be treated as a part of the consteval if statement (and thus results in a compilation error):
+statement must be a compound statement, and it will still be treated as a part of the consteval if statement even if it is not a compound statement (and thus results in a compilation error):

 constexpr void f(bool b)